Trusted WordPress tutorials, when you need them most.

 To learn more about this search plugin, you can read our full SearchWP review.

 We hope this article helped you change the default search URL slug in WordPress.
-You can also go through our guide on how to increase your blog traffic and the best WordPress SEO plugins and tools.
+You can also go through our article on how to customize the search results page in WordPress and our beginner’s guide on how to make a smart WooCommerce product search.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.